dragoscops/bumpalicious/README.md

   GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 with:
   workspaces: ".:node"
-  cahangelog_preset: "angular" # or any other conventional-changelog preset
+  changelog_preset: "angular" # or any other conventional-changelog preset
 ```

 #### With Pull Request (with Auto-merge)